seazer444/heartdisease/README.md

 ## authors

 5 person group project.
-Original PCA ANCOVA and AIC not mine - each created independently by respective group members.
 I integrated and compiled analyses into a cohesive & functional pipeline to resolve compatability/syntax issues and ensuring script functionality as a unit; troubleshooted & standardized code syntax for consistency and better integration/function as a coordinated analyses rather than seperate statistical methods